 With the gay scene in the very center of town, and the main hotels close to the beach, walking will get you to most places.

 There is a local bus service, and from Torremolinos Bus Station you can take a bus to any other destination on the Costa Del Sol.

-For our list of recommended hotels near La Nogalera gay scene and other great locations, visit the Gay Torremolinos Hotels page.
+For our list of some of best hotels in Torremolions, visit the Gay Torremolinos Hotels page.